 In fact, if heating were to be 100% electrified, this would add nearly 2,000 megawatts (MW) to peak demand by 2030, which is more than the capacity of all four generating stations in the Romaine complex!
-Dual energy will therefore help us avoid having to build new facilities to meet the growth in peak demand—an undertaking that would entail major investments and put upward pressure on electricity rates for all customers.
+Dual energy will therefore help us meet peak demand while keeping costly purchases of fossil-fuel generation on neighboring markets to a minimum, and thus limit pressure on electricity rates for all customers.

 This solution thus represents a concrete means of acting now to fight climate change while minimizing the impact on the environment and society.

 When will this offer be rolled out?